Select Page

 Each fall, St. Mary’s University School of Law welcomes the start of the new judicial year with a local adaptation of the centuries-old tradition of Red Mass.

-This year, the San Antonio legal community will gather for Red Mass on Thursday, Oct.
-27, 2022, to continue upholding the centuries-old tradition that marks the fall start of the judicial year.
+This year, the San Antonio legal community gathered for Red Mass on Thursday, Oct.
+5, 2023, to continue upholding the centuries-old tradition that marks the fall start of the judicial year.

 The tradition of Red Mass dates back to 1245 in Europe when both the bench and bar attended the Mass together at the beginning of each judicial session.
 The name is derived from the scarlet robes worn by judges and red vestments worn by priests in honor of the Holy Spirit.
 Red Mass is celebrated throughout the country for the purpose of requesting God’s blessings and guidance on the administration of justice.